cosmos/cosmos-sdk/crypto/keys/mintkey/README.md

 For some background into security parameter considerations, see [here](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) and [here](https://security.stackexchange.com/questions/3959/recommended-of-iterations-when-using-pkbdf2-sha256/3993#3993).

 Given our security model, where an attacker would need to already have access to a victim's computer and copy the `~/.gaiacli` directory (as opposed to e.g. web authentication), this parameter choice seems sufficient for the time being.
+Bcrypt always generates a 448-bit key, so the security in practice is determined by the length & complexity of a user's password and the time taken to generate a Bcrypt key from their password (which we can choose with the security parameter).
+Users would be well-advised to use difficult-to-guess passwords.

 Benchmarking
 ------------